besure94/ParksLookupApi.Solution/README.md

 1. Select the green button that says "Code", and clone this repository to your desktop.
 2. Open your terminal, and navigate to this project's production directory called `ParksLookupApi`.
 3. Inside this production directory, create a file called `appsettings.json`.
 4. In the `appsettings.json` file, enter the following code.
 Make sure to replace the `uid` and `pwd` values in the MySQL database connection string with your own username and password for MySQL.
-For the LearnHowToProgram.com lessons, always assume the `uid` is `root` and the `pwd` is `epicodus`.

 ```json
 {